-One simple yet life-changing step is brushing the mayo and cream lightly with a pastry brush instead of smearing them into the corn.
+This recipe can also fit into an intriguing Mexican-themed breakfast.
+One simple yet crucial step is brushing the mayo and cream lightly with a pastry brush instead of smearing them into the corn.
 This method helps the corn infuse more flavors.

 Total time: 1 hour 5 minutes

-Papas Con Chorizo is a warm and comforting combination of yellow potatoes, onions, and chorizo (sausage).
+Papas con chorizo is a warm and comforting dish using chorizo (sausage), yellow potatoes, and onions.
 The recipe is straightforward: toss and combine all the ingredients into one sheet pan and bake them.
 The result is an incredible earthy flavor that will keep you eating.

 Make sure not to purchase Mexican chorizo by mistake.
 This type is ground sausage, not hard sausage like the Portuguese or Spanish variant.
 Small chorizo links are the most suitable, but you can use half-pound logs if you can’t get your hands on the link ones.